d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

 1. How does the running time of code in this section changes if not using subsampling?
 1. The `RandomGenerator` class caches `k` random sampling results.
 Set `k` to other values and see how it affects the data loading speed.
+1. What other hyperparameters in the code of this section may affect the data loading speed?